House of Cards final season: How to watch, casting news, rumors

 How to watch House of Cards

 Elect to get yourself a Netflix subscription.
-It's the best way to ensure you get all the new episodes plus access to the first five seasons -- and this show is so complex you may want to start rewatching now to get ready for November.
+It's the best way to ensure you get all the new episodes plus access to the first five seasons.
+This show is so complex you may want to start rewatching episodes now to get ready for November.

 Not sure Netflix is worth it to you?
-The service offers a free monthlong trial, so if you sign up close to the new season's premiere you can soak up the new season and both previous years, then cancel your membership without penalty.
+The service offers a free monthlong trial, so if you sign up close to the new season's premiere you can soak up the new season and previous ones, then cancel your membership without penalty.

-You can also test out the show by buying previous seasons or single episodes on DVD or digitally, at iTunes or other sites.
+You can also test out the show by buying previous seasons or single episodes, whether on DVD or digitally at iTunes or other sites.

 Meet the cast